Johnny Carey: Second World War

-On 28 April 1940, Carey guested for a League of Ireland XI against a Scottish League XI in a 3–2 defeat at Dalymount Park.
+On 28 April 1940, Carey guested for a League of Ireland XI against a Scottish Football League XI in a 3–2 defeat at Dalymount Park.
 His teammates on the day included Jimmy Dunne, Paddy Bradshaw and John Feenan.
 He also guested for Shamrock Rovers in a League of Ireland game against Limerick on 6 April 1941.
 He gave a good performance at inside left, scoring in a 5–0 win.
 He guested again for Rovers in April 1942 and scored twice in a 7–1 win against Shelbourne.
 He also played and scored again for Rovers in a League of Ireland Shield game at Milltown against Waterford United on 11 November 1945.
 Carey also served with the British Army in both Italy and the Middle East and while in Italy, he also played part-time for several different clubs using the nickname Cario.
 When the war ended Carey received several offers to stay on in Italy.